-Specialising in precision engineering and sheet metal fabrication, the company worked from its Wellington Street premises near Aberdeen Harbour for the last 38 years.
+James Aiken Engineering Solutions made its name specialising in precision engineering and sheet metal fabrication.
+The company operated from its Wellington Street premises near Aberdeen Harbour from the early days of the oil and gas industry.

 After significantly outgrowing its harbour-based office and workshops, James Aiken commenced a new chapter in its history in 2015 after it cut the ribbon on a new £1million base in the city’s Bridge of Don.

-A dedicated facility of 23,000 square feet offers both fabrication and machine shops under one roof.
+A dedicated facility of 12,500 sq ft offers both fabrication and machine shops under one roof.
 The facility is a blend of office and workshop space complete with overhead cranes, ample yard space and extensive car parking provision.

 The company is headed up by directors, Neil Jolly and George Paterson, who both began their careers as apprentices with the business more than 25 years ago.
 Nearly a third of the team have worked for the company for the last 30 years.